Schedule Consultation

 [#2]Common Pitfalls When Project Management Lags[#2]

-Delays Caused by Poor Foresight and Coordination
+Delays From Poor Foresight And Coordination

-Design Disconnects in the Handoff
+Design Disconnects In The Handoff

-Missed Regulatory Steps and Costly Oversights
+Missed Regulatory Steps

 Communication Gaps That Erode Confidence